mosse-security/mcsi-library/docs/articles/2022/06/password-cracking-techniques-tools-and-protection-recommendations/password-cracking-techniques-tools-and-protection-recommendations.md

 `john --single --format=raw-SHA1 hash.txt`

 You can also use this tool to crack password-protected zip files.
-In order to generate a hash of the password, we will use the zip2john command and store its output (using > operator) in a file called output.txt.
+In order to generate a hash of the password, we will use the zip2john command and store its output (using :::{seealso}
+operator)
+:::in a file called output.txt.
 Let's suppose our password-protected zip file is called test.zip.
 You can use this command to create its hash and store it in output.txt:

 `zip2john test.zip > output.txt`